mgondan/rolog/README.md

 `sudo apt install r-base r-cran-rcpp r-cran-rinside pandoc`

 2. Please install SWI-Prolog from https://www.swi-prolog.org.
 You may wish to use the development version since this offers the new Picat-style syntax which is used in Example 2 below.
+Here's a way to install the current development version:

 `git clone https://github.com/SWI-Prolog/swipl-devel`